SHOWING 1 - 1 OF 1 RESULTS

 Please note: Hands free cell phones are the only authorized use of cell phones while driving on Fort Meade.

 From Washington, D.C.: Take I-95 or I-295 North toward Baltimore to MD.
 State Route 175 East.
 Follow 175 until it turns into Annapolis Road.
-Follow the signs to the Reece Toad main gate.
-Be prepared to present identification, vehicle registration and proof of insurance at the gate.
+Follow the signs to the Mapes main gate.
+If a non-DOD I.D. holder, be prepared to present identification, vehicle registration and proof of insurance at the gate.

 From Annapolis: Take U.S. Route 50/301 West to Interstate 97 North toward Baltimore.
 Take Md.
 State Route 32 West toward Odenton/Fort Meade.
 Take Md.
 State Route 175 West, Annapolis Road.
-Follow the signs to the Reece Road main gate.
+Follow the signs to the Mapes main gate.
 Be prepared to present identification, vehicle registration and proof of insurance.

 There is a very LIMITED bus shuttle on post.
 Having your own vehicle is highly recommended.

 Fort George G. Meade has no Base Operators, and do not assist with placing morale calls.
 For DSN access on FGGM, please dial 94 and the 7 digit number.

 Use the following DSN's to call Ft Meade: